-DPTI continues to conduct civil inspections of rail crossings every 13 weeks, which seeks to identify any safety issues as early as possible.
-Inspections check for uneven surfaces and/or required repairs and where a defect is detected, this work will be actioned based on priority and ne ed.
+DPTI continues to conduct civil inspections of rail crossings every 13 weeks, as per the department's Track and Civil Code of Practise CPTS953 - Management Principals, which seeks to identify any safety issues as early as possible.
+Inspections check for uneven surfaces and/or required repairs and where a defect is detected, this work will be actioned based on priority and need.